202Forever/share-my-week/README.md

 So far a good work environment consist of [Eclipse] EE for back-end and [Atom] for front-end.
 [Intellij] works well in both areas.
 Metadata directories have been added to .gitignore

 > The Project relies on Lombok in order to automatically generate sources from Java class with getters and setters.
 For Eclipse, you'll need to download and run [lombok.jar] to install the plugin.
+Make sure to have Eclipse closed.
+If you still see errors in your workspace, clean project and build.

 #### Email Design Guide